secwexen/security-playbooks/docs/quick_start.md

 # Quick Start Guide

-This guide will help you quickly set up and start using the **Cyber Threat Playbook** for educational and lab purposes.
+This guide will help you quickly set up and start using the **Security Playbook** for educational and lab purposes.

 ## 1. Prerequisites